styylz/jupiterio/README.md

 ## Introduction

 >This project is about company JUPITER.
-JUPITER is lead tech company in front-end development, providing best decision for clients.
+JUPITER is a lead tech company in front-end development, providing best decision for clients.
 Fast and responsive web-sites are generated in a short time, providing efficient and quality oriented solutions.
 JUPITER focus to create happy clients.
 We as a team believe, that, decisions need to be implemented in time.
 Agile method let us to create and remake web-sites overnight.
 JUPITER is clients first needs, later on payments.
 We implement products which are sustainable.

 ## Code Samples